Earndu/Earndu/README.md

 - assets_audio_player: ^2.0.15
 - flutter_markdown: ^0.5.2

-The overall design was consist of material design but specific parts(ex.calendar, bottomsheet, etc...) were cupertino design. server structure was build from framework Django, communicate through https. also we used encryption technology for save user password.
+The overall design was consist of material design but specific parts(ex.calendar, bottomsheet, etc...) were cupertino design. </br>
+server structure was build from framework Django, communicate through https.</br>
+also we used encryption technology for save user password.</br>

 #### flttuer & dart version